intel/nauta/docs/user-guide/actions/template_packs.md

 **Note:** This is in contrast to parameters _not_ intended for customization; these parameters typically live within the templates themselves.)

-## Altering Parameters Listed in values.yaml
+## Altering Parameters Listed in the YAML File

-When altering parameters listed in the `values.yaml` file, there are two approaches:
+When altering parameters listed in the YAML file: `values.yaml, , there are two approaches:

 1. Users _may_ manually modify the pack's `values.yaml` file using a text editor.
 Any modifications done using this approach will be permanent and apply to all subsequent experiments based on this pack.